Ministry of Internal Affairs (Dagestan): History

-In 1946, commissariats were replaced by formalized ministries, including the Ministry of Internal Affairs, which took final shape in 1968 as the All-Union Ministry.
-It was then that the police received its present characteristics and structure.
-Significant progress was made in countering street crime and engaging citizens in maintaining order and security.
-This was facilitated by close interaction with local government and governance.

-In 1954 the NKVD was split into the separate KGB and Interior Ministry.
-The reorganization took place more than once: before and during World War II and the postwar years.

 The "Perestroika" period led to major changes in internal affairs bodies.
 The advent of sovereignty of the form Soviet republics changed their legal status.

-In October 1989, the Ministry of Internal Affairs of the Russian Federation emerged.
+In October 1989, the Ministry of Internal Affairs of the Russian SFSR emerged.
 In December, the Council of Ministers approved its new structure.

 The time since the Soviet collapse, revealed new challenges in the form of rapid growth of crime, which was a reflection of the dysfunctional state and social establishment.
 Sociopolitical tensions, ethnic conflicts, economic deterioration, and most importantly, the professionalism and intellectualization of crime, armed with the latest technologies.

-The Interior Ministry could not always give an adequate response.
-Today the Interior Ministry emphasizes simple principles: efficiency, structural clarity, proportionality challenges, technological equipment and personnel.

-Post-Soviet law enforcement replaced Marx' "dictatorship of the proletariat" with the dictatorship of the law.
-The success of this activity is largely determined by the quality of personnel, professional capacity and the moral and psychological readiness to perform assigned tasks.

 The patriotic and moral qualities of the police officers were severely tested during the anti-terror operation in the North Caucasus and in the fight against extremism and terrorism, signaled by the attacks in Makhachkala, the Caspian, Buinaksk and in several other Russian cities, and finally the tragedy of the Moscow theater hostage crisis in 2004.

-The situation in Chechnya deteriorated to such an extent that its territory became a springboard for terrorism in Russia.
-Only a counter-terror operation in Dagestan was able to avert the threat of disintegration of Russia.
-President Vladimir Putin said: "Dagestan is saving Russia from collapse."

 The history of the Russian Interior Ministry is closely connected with Dagestan.
 The Ministry adopted techniques employed by the military governor of the Dagestan region.
 Lieutenant general Prince Chavchavadze Baryatinsky, Volsky, Tikhonov, Major-General Alftan, Ermolov, Colonel Dingizov-Jansen and others over the years maintained law and order in Dagestan.